Welcome to Goddard Vets Highbury

 Metered parking is available near the surgery for clients, and the practice is connected to public transport links.
 We’re right next door to Canonbury Overground station, the Highbury & Islington tube station is a 10-minute walk away, and the Essex Road National Rail station is a 15-minute walk away.

-This branch has been awarded the internationally-recognised Cat Friendly Clinic status for our work in reducing the stress cats experience when attending veterinary practices.
+Our Highbury practice has been awarded the internationally recognised Cat Friendly Clinic Silver Status for our work in reducing the stress cats experience when attending veterinary practices.

 Great news!
 We can now offer video consultations and online chat via Petsapp.
 Download now to connect with us, for more information click here.